Board of Deacons

 Here are items that they prefer:

-Canned vegetables, canned fruit, canned tuna, canned ravioli, pasta, sauce, rice, macaroni and cheese, noodles.
+Canned vegetables, canned fruit, canned soup, pasta, sauce, rice, (bag or box), macaroni and cheese, Ramen noodles, beans (canned or dried), potatoes.

 Adopt A Village - Sikonge Aids Orphans